teachingaway/teachingaway.github.io/index.md

 ---

 Our practice is focused on business and IP counseling.
 We work for emerging technology ventures and public companies to structure deals, raise capital and litigate disputes.
-We secure patents, and trademarks in the US and internationally.
+We secure patents, and trademarks in the US and abroad.

 ## The [MPEP](_pages/index.html) in Jekyll.